Creating Containers with Docker

 • vboxuser/python-test provides the name of the repository (vboxuser) and the name of the image (python-test).
 This convention, using the repository name and the image name, is like using a person’s full name (family name and given name), rather than just someone’s given name.
 Just using an image name alone, without a repository name, would be like referring to “Mohamed” or “Maria” and expecting other people to know exactly who you are referring to.

 • . is just a dot telling your computer where the Dockerfile is located.
 In the command line interface, the dot is directory where you are running the command.
-TODO: Might be a good spot to link the LC Shell lesson here.
 If the Dockerfile was somewhere other than the folder your command line terminal is currently running in, you would replace the dot with that location.
 For example, if the Dockerfile was located on the Desktop, we would update our command to docker build -t vboxuser/python-text ~/Desktop (where the dot . is replaced with ~/Desktop).
+If you want to find out more about the command line interface, be sure to check out Library Carpentry’s Introduction to the UNIX Shell Lesson.

 docker image ls